zuhayrhasan/pluto-support/index.md

 📩 Contact Us
 If you're experiencing issues, have questions, or want to suggest a feature, feel free to contact us:

-Email: lunastudios724@gmail.com\n
+Email: lunastudios724@gmail.com
-Developer: Luna Studios\n
+Developer: Luna Studios

 We aim to respond within 2 business days.